 With an abundant introduction of various research methods, involving sentiment analysis and techniques such as DRM, the author describes why a reader should pay special attention to the time at which decisions are made.
 Thereafter, he introduces the discovery of circadian rhythms which open a plethora of biological concepts of human (and other species) nature.

-Next, he moves to something that I enjoyed the most – efficient resting strategies.
+Next, he moves to something that I enjoyed the most – efficient resting strategies mixed with effective time management.
 A reader can compare how different naps work (different lengths, timing), how to blend them effectively with caffeine etc.